-In December of 1997, the Corporation was added to the Standard & Poor's 500 Index and was assigned to the Property-Casualty Industry Group and has been added to that group index.
-Of the eight property-casualty and multiline companies which the Committee includes in the Corporation's competitor group for comparison purposes, five are also members of the Standard & Poor's Property-Casualty Index and one current and one former member of the competitor group are members of the Standard & Poor's Multiline Index.
-In view of the Corporation's recent addition to the Property-Casualty Index, this index has been added to the performance graph found below for comparison purposes and will replace the Multiline Index in future years.
+In December of 1997, the Corporation was added to the Standard and Poor's 500 Index and was assigned to the Property-Casualty Industry Group.
+Of the eight property casualty and multiline companies which the Committee includes in the Corporation's comparison group, five are also members of the Standard and Poor's Property-Casualty Index and one current and one former member of the comparison group are members of the Standard and Poor's Multiline Index.
+In view of the Corporation's recent addition to the Property-Casualty Index, it has been added to the performance graph found below for comparison purposes and will replace the Multiline Index in future years.